nmlgc/ReC98/CONTRIBUTING.md

 * Use `#pragma option -zC` and `#pragma option -zP` to rename code segments and their groups, not `#pragma codeseg`.
-Might look uglier, but has the advantage of not generating an empty segment with the default name.
+Might look uglier, but has the advantage of not generating an empty segment with the default name and the default padding.
+This is particularly relevant [if the `-WX` option is used to enforce word-aligned code segments][3]: That empty default segment would otherwise also (unnecessarily) enforce word alignment for the segment that ends up following the empty default one.

   * These options can only be used "at the beginning" of a translation unit – before the first non-preprocessor and non-comment C language token.
 Any